close

 Say Servus! to this German greeting

 So, now you know the meaning of Servus in German!
 Just one of the many regional greetings which are dispersed across your adopted home country.
-From Sunday service to the nightclub dark room a smile and a “Servus” will be sure to make you some new German friends.
+From Sunday service to the nightclub dark room a smile and a simple “Servus” will be sure to make you some new German friends.

 Thumb image credit: P Gregory / Shutterstock.com